nielsenjared/nielsenjared.github.io/content/blog/learn-fast-make-things/index.md

 6. **Feedback: Don’t Dodge the Punches**.
 Feedback is harsh and uncomfortable.
 Know how to use it without letting your ego get in the way.
 Extract the signal from the noise, so you know what to pay attention to and what to ignore.

 7. **Retention: Don’t Fill a Leaky Bucket**.
 Understand what you forget and why.
 Learn to remember things not just for now but forever.

 8. **Intuition: Dig Deep Before Building Up**.
 Develop your intuition through play and exploration of concepts and skills.
 Understand how understanding works, and don’t recourse to cheap tricks of memorization to avoid deeply knowing things.

 9. **Experimentation: Explore Outside Your Comfort Zone**.
 All of these principles are only starting points.
 True mastery comes not just from following the path trodden by others but from exploring possibilities they haven’t yet imagined.

-TODO
+There's no one-size-fits-all strategy for ultralearning.
+You will need to adapt these principles to the needs of your project and map them to your timeline.

+Learn fast and make things!

 There are only so many hours in the day.
 Looking for a way to make the most of them?